 In these situations, we recommend a “Secured Credit Card.”
 A secured credit card requires a cash security deposit that becomes the credit line for the account.
 For example, if you put $300 as the deposit, your credit line on the account will be $300.

-As long as you get a card that reports to all 3 credit bureaus, it will report just like a regular credit card and will help to build and improve your credit score!
+As long as you get a card that reports to all 3 credit bureaus, it will report just like a regular credit card.
+As long as you use the card correctly, it will help to build and improve your credit score!

 A great resource for obtaining a secured credit card is http://www.creditcards.com/secured-credit-cards.php.
 You can also do a Google search for “secured credit cards”.
-Just make sure that you get a card that reports to all 3 credit bureaus.
+Just make sure that you get a card that reports to all 3 credit bureaus; Equifax, Experian, and TransUnion.

-After you get your secured credit card, make sure to read this article to find out how you need to use your new card in order to improve your credit score: http://yourexpertmortgageteam.com/blog/credit-card-improve-credit-score/
+After you get your secured credit card, make sure to read this article to find out how you need to use your new card in order to improve your credit score.